emissary-ingress/emissary/docs/user-guide/getting-started.md

 Let's Encrypt to acquire your certificate for TLS.
 </div>

 Provide an email address as required by the ACME TLS certificate provider, Let's Encrypt.
 Then your terminal will print something similar to the following:

 <div class="codeblockInstall">
 Email address [<span class="userInputText">john@example.com</span>]:<br/>

--> Acquiring DNS name random-word-3421.edgestack.me
+-> Acquiring DNS name random-word-3421.edgestack.me<br/>
--> Obtaining a TLS certificate from Let's Encrypt
+-> Obtaining a TLS certificate from Let's Encrypt<br/>
 -> TLS configured successfully

 Congratulations!
 You've successfully installed the Ambassador Edge Stack in your Kubernetes cluster.
-Visit <span class="userGuidanceText">random-word-3421.edgestack.me </span> to access your Edge Stack installation and for additional configuration.
+Visit <span class="userGuidanceText">random-word-3421.edgestack.me</span> to access your Edge Stack installation and for additional configuration.
 </div>